Making WashU a New Home

 Moving away from family, friends and community, even if it’s just down the street, is an adjustment.
 And each additional year away brings new opportunity and challenges.
 Feel confident in making WashU a home and keeping it a home all four years.

-The First Year Center Executive Board helps to create, plan and implement programs that aid new students.
+The Student Transitions & Family Programs' Executive Board helps to create, plan and implement programs that aid new students.